srikargade1/bushnell/README.md

 The end goal is to input a french text document and come up with a type of file that has an underline under each word, hovering over which we can see what the word means in English.
 Also for each text document created, we can analyse the sentence structures and add notes for the user on French Grammar and common mistakes to avoid etc etc.

 Game plan:
-That sounds like a fantastic and useful application for language learners!
-Here are some key features and functionalities that could make your app effective:

 1. **Text Input and Processing:**
    - Allow users to input French text or upload documents.